Rust-GCC/bottleboard/README.md

 # cargo run -- --token <github access token>
 ```

-The github token access is optional, but you will run out of API requests extremely fast.
+The github token access is required.

 The API is available on port 8000 of your local machine.